jwplayer/buildpipe-buildkite-plugin/README.rst

 - Manage continuous deployment logic such as only deploying during business hours
 - Maintain monorepos by only looking at git changes in specified projects
+- Specify dependencies between projects so that their steps are concurrent

 Install